KatelynCurtiss/js-if-statement-starter/instructions.md

 ### A simple IF/ELSE statement

-Write an IF/ELSE statement that checks whether the user has more than $100.00 dollars in his bank account.
+Write an IF/ELSE statement that checks whether the user has more than $100.00 dollars in their bank account.

 Prompt the user to enter how much money they currently have in their bank account.